Silver Springs State Park, FloridaNational Parks & Nature

 Sample 2-Day Itinerary

-To help you make the most of your visit to Silver Springs State Park Florida, our team has crafted a sample 2-day itinerary, blending the park's highlights with local flavor.
+To help you make the most of your visit to Silver Springs State Park Florida, our team has crafted a sample 2-day itinerary that balances adventure, relaxation, and cultural exploration.
+This plan assumes you're staying in nearby Ocala or utilizing the park's camping facilities.

-• Morning (8:00 AM - 12:00 PM): Arrive early at the main entrance (SR 40) to beat the crowds.
-Head straight for the glass-bottom boat tours.
-We recommend booking the 9:30 AM extended 90-minute tour for a comprehensive historical and ecological overview of the springs.
-Afterward, take some time to stroll around the headsprings area and Ross Allen Island Boardwalk.
+• Morning (8:00 AM - 12:00 PM): Glass-Bottom Boat Tours and Headsprings Area.
+Arrive early at the main entrance (5656 East Silver Springs Boulevard, Silver Springs, FL 34488) to secure parking and beat the crowds.
+Head straight for the iconic glass-bottom boat tours.
+We recommend taking one of the extended 90-minute tours, offered daily at 9:30 am, 11:30 am, or 1:30 pm, for a comprehensive view of the underwater world and historical insights.
+After your tour, take some time to stroll through the beautifully landscaped gardens around the headsprings, keeping an eye out for wildlife.

-• Lunch (12:00 PM - 1:00 PM): Have a picnic lunch at one of the park's designated picnic areas, or venture outside the park for a local Ocala eatery.
+• Lunch (12:00 PM - 1:00 PM): Picnic by the Springs.
+Enjoy a packed lunch at one of the park's scenic picnic areas or grab a bite at the on-site concession.

 Build your trip